yimikao/fintech/README.md

 ## Introduction

 [Go](https://golang.org) SDK for different Nigerian fintechs.
 It allows developers inteface with APIs of these companies in their applications.
+If you have anything to add to this, please send in a PR as it will only be working on this in my free time.

 ## Installation